danybeam/ToDo-spec/README.md

 This is the repository for the "Task format specification".
 This specification is intended to provide a common format to define a task to be parsed by a "to do list" style software, thus ensuring interoperability between multiple projects.

+The specification can be found in the document [Task Spacification.md](./Task%20Specification.md)

 ## Examples

 ----